LandonPowell/SeaFour/README.md

 public/client.js.

-Indents should be done in K&R style using 4-space tabs like so:
+Indents should be done in the Stroustrup variant of K&R style using 4-space indents like so:
 ```
 if (x) {
     console.log("Ja!");